 - Press the side of a clear glass firmly against the skin

 - Spots/rash may fade at first.
 This is sometimes referred to as a blanching rash.
 However, the rash can change and develop into a non-blanching rash.

 - Fever with spots/rash that do not fade under pressure is a medical emergency

 - Do not wait for a rash.
 If someone is ill and getting worse, get medical help immediately

-On dark skin, the spots/rash can be more difficult to see.
-Be aware of all meningitis signs and symptoms.
+- On dark skin, the spots/rash can be more difficult to see, check lighter areas such as the palms of the hands, soles of the feet, inside the eyelids and the roof of the mouth.
+Be aware of all signs and symptoms

-- Meningococcal bacteria can cause meningitis and septicaemia
+- Some bacteria can cause both meningitis and septicaemia

 - When the bacteria are in the bloodstream, they multiply rapidly and begin to release endotoxins (poisons) from their outer coating

-- It’s important to know that septicaemia can also cause other more specific symptoms to look out for (as well as the rash):
+It’s important to know that septicaemia can also cause other more specific symptoms to look out for:

 - Fever with cold hands and feet